By Jamie C. Williamson, PhD

 You’ll find me at Amity Mediation Workshop, LLC

-If you liked this blog post, SIGN UP NOW for my “Work it Out – Insider” emails packed with Hot Topics and Relatable Insights, plus helpful (and fun) relationship tips.
+If you liked this blog post, SIGN UP NOW for my “Work it Out – Relationship Tips” emails packed with practical, helpful, and fun relationship guidance that you can really use to help your relationship work.